strapi/documentation/docusaurus/docs/dev-docs/custom-fields.md

 <details>
 <summary>Example: A custom text input</summary>

-In the following example we're providing a custom text input that is controlled, all inputs should be controlled otherwise their data will not be submitted on save.
+In the following example we're providing a custom text input that is controlled.
+All inputs should be controlled otherwise their data will not be submitted on save.

 ```jsx title="./src/plugins/<plugin-name>/admin/src/components/Input.js"
 import * as React from "react";